adarsh-singh01/PrithWe/Learn.md

 ## Motivation 🏆
 It was a college project and the motivation behind PrithWe is to provide a tool that helps individuals and businesses become more aware of their environmental impact.
 By understanding their carbon footprint, users can take actionable steps towards reducing their emissions and contributing to a healthier planet.

-Thank you for contributing to College.ai!
+Thank you for contributing to PrithWe!
 Together, we can make a significant impact.
 Happy coding! 🚀
 ## Don't forget to ⭐ the repository!